TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Blocking
     * Battle sign ability as a modifier
     * If used on a battle sign, upgrades to full blocking like shields
-* Unbreakable
-    * Requires reinforced V and one ability slot to apply
-    * Need something in the end to craft, undecided at this point

 **Tool Model**